Updated: Jul 25

 1. What is the power of the technology?

-The power provided by an MOC application comes from its ability to manage related data and using it to drive activity:
+The power provided by an MOC application comes from its ability to connect related data and using it to drive risk activity:

 Provide the relevant data and tools to the change process